yet-another-static-site-generator/yass/others/README.md

 - yass.appdata.xml - AppStream meta data for AppImage
 - rules.aru        - configuration file with rules for check code with AdaControl.
+- tests.tcl        - script to run unit tests. **Important**: run this script from the main project directory, not from this.